MrRyschkov/LGP-GNN/README.md

 https://www.dropbox.com/sh/o2kyoyvh9qodi2r/AABx36JbiijPucYO2g4l61j8a?dl=0

-The ZINC files should be placed in ./data/molecules The COLLAB files in ./data/COLLAB
+* The ZINC files should be placed in ./data/molecules
+* The COLLAB files in ./data/COLLAB
-The CLUSTER and PATTERN file in ./data/SBMs
+* The CLUSTER and PATTERN files in ./data/SBMs

 > :warning:  All the different versions of all datasets will take up a lot of space on your disk.
 Separate links are provided for every dataset.